I’m a little embarrassed at how badly I wanted this bag.

 But if you like these sorts of backpacks that are made in the United States with high-quality heritage materials like 20-ounce canvas and vegetable-tanned leather, well…

 Let’s compare this bag to Filson’s Journeyman backpack.
 (My Journeyman review.)
-The Filson is $50 cheaper (about 12% cheaper at $395), but it’s smaller and has thinner canvas.
+The Filson is $50 cheaper (about 12% cheaper at $395), but it’s smaller and has thinner canvas and Filson’s Journeyman is not made in America.
 To be more exact, the bag has 18% less volume than the Wilder and the canvas is 35% thinner.

 Also, the Wilder has a huge strip of veg-tanned leather reinforcing the bottom, and it’s expensive leather.
 The canvas is American made and Bradley Mountain is a much smaller company.

 If we want to decide which is the most American, it’s Bradley Mountain!
-Filson’s canvas and twill are British-made.
+Filson’s canvas and twill are British-made and the bags are assembled overseas.

 [Related: The 7 Best Waxed Canvas Jackets for Men]